thomashuffman/EventIQ/README.md

 - **Instant Event Alerts**: Receive real-time notifications about upcoming events in your groups.
 - **Dark-Themed UI**: Enjoy a modern, easy-on-the-eyes interface.
 - **In-App Messaging**: Chat with group members to coordinate and plan activities.
-- **Mobile-Responsive Design**: Access eventIQ on any device, whether you’re at home or on the go.
+- **Mobile-Responsive Design**: Access EventIQ on any device, whether you’re at home or on the go.

 ## Technology Stack